a-paxton/dual-conversation-constraints/README.md

 ## Related materials

-Data for the project can be found at our OSF repository: https://osf.io/x9ay6/
+Data for the project (as accepted by *Frontiers in Psychology*) can be found at our registered OSF project: https://osf.io/4yqz8/

 ## Notes on running and viewing